-The timing of ISO exercises could also positively or negatively affect your liability for the higher ordinary-income tax rates, the 20% long-term capital gains rate or the NIIT.
+The timing of ISO exercises could also positively or negatively affect your liability for the higher tax rates and the NIIT.
 See the Case Study "The TCJA provides tax deferral opportunity in certain circumstances" for additional information and, with your tax advisor, evaluate the risks and crunch the numbers using various assumptions to determine the best strategy for you.

 The tax treatment of nonqualified stock options (NQSOs) is different from that of ISOs: NQSOs create compensation income (taxed at ordinary-income rates) on the bargain element when exercised (regardless of whether the stock is held or sold immediately), but they don’t create an AMT preference item.

 You may need to make estimated tax payments or increase withholding to fully cover the tax on the exercise.
 Keep in mind that an exercise could trigger or increase exposure to top tax rates, the additional 0.9% Medicare tax and the NIIT.

 Restricted stock is stock your employer grants to you subject to a substantial risk of forfeiture.
 Income recognition is normally deferred until the stock is no longer subject to that risk (that is, it’s vested) or you sell it.
 You then pay taxes based on the stock’s fair market value when the restriction lapses and at your ordinary-income rate.
 (The FMV will be considered FICA income, so it could trigger or increase your exposure to the additional 0.9% Medicare tax.)